Ford-Cosworth Indy V8 engine: DFS

 Ford responded by commissioning Cosworth to redesign the DFX to include a number of DFR improvements.
 In 1989, they introduced an updated "short stroke" version of the Indy car engine which would be referred to as the "DFS" ("S" for short stroke)., and the Nikasil Aluminium liners, adopted on DFY in 1983.

 The engine was fielded by two teams in its first season: Kraco Racing (Bobby Rahal) and Dick Simon Racing (Arie Luyendyk), and its development was an effort to regain dominance of the sport.
-At Indy, neither car qualified in the front two rows, but both started in the top ten.
+At the 1989 Indianapolis 500, neither car qualified in the front two rows, but both started in the top ten.
 On race day, both drivers dropped out with engine failures.
-Rahal won one race in 1989 at the Meadowlands.
+Rahal won one race in 1989 at the Meadowlands Grand Prix.
 However, the Kraco team merged with Galles at season's end, dropped the program, and switched to Chevrolets.

 In 1990, the factory development was continued by Scott Brayton and Dominic Dobson, but neither won any races.
 The engine was utilized by other CART teams in 1991–1992, and was retired after the introduction of the Ford Cosworth XB with only one victory, that being Rahal's in 1989.

 XB / XD / XF / XFE

+Ford-Cosworth designed a brand new line of engines for use in IndyCar to replace the aging DFX and DFS.
+The X-series, badged as the Ford-Cosworth, debuted in 1992, beginning with the XB.
+The powerplant won eight poles and five races in the 1992 season, and driver Michael Andretti finished second in points.
+In 1993, Nigel Mansell won five races en route to the 1993 CART championship, the first for the XB.
+In 1995, Jacques Villeneuve won the 1995 Indianapolis 500 and the 1995 series championship.
+The XB won 10 of 17 races that year, making 1995 its most successful year in CART.

+The XB was replaced by the XD in the CART series for 1996.
+The XB, however, was used by several teams in the 1996 Indy Racing League season, and won the 1996 Indianapolis 500.